Rakulck/HULU-clone/README.md

 ## Usage

    Get info about trending  movies
-   Has mob=vie list of different genre
+   Has movie list of different genre

 ##Frameworks used